RobDavenport/Game-Design/Gamercade Proposals/3d Proposal.md

 ### Possible Long Term Additions
 The following contains a list of possible extensions that could be made after the initial MVP for 3d is released.
 These are sorted in generally by importance, although not a strict guideline by any means.
 #### Built-in Primitive Drawing
 Similar to the already existing 2d primitives like `circle` `rect` and `line`, it would useful to have some built-in primitives to use for prototyping or debugging development.
-These primitives should be flexible, ie, have proper vertex UVs or tweakable colors.
-This may relate to [3d Data Access in Code]
+These primitives should be flexible and game-ready, such as have proper vertex UVs, tweakable vertex colors, etc. This may relate to [[#3d Data Access in Code]] since we could be editing the geometry at runtime.
+A good list of shapes to start out with are:
+- cube(width, height, depth)
+- plane(width, height)
+- sphere(radius, segments)
+- circle(radius, segments)
+- cylinder(radius, segments)
+- cone(radius, height, segments)
+Width, height, depth, radius are self explanatory.
+Segments in this case refers to polycount or quality of the shapes.
+For example, a sphere with low segments would look very blocky, and therefore a sphere with high segments would look very smooth and rounded.
 #### Additional Stateless API
 A stateless API could also be implemented, but would require passing of pointers to values rather than the stateful approach.
 All the parameters needed to draw a mesh would be included as parameters to the function call, instead of relying on in-between state.
 Example: